openfoodfacts/openfoodfacts-react-native/README.md

 Example code to add to a React native mobile application to contribute products to Open Food Facts.

-Join [Open Food Fact slack](https://openfoodfacts.slack.com) if you'd like to contribute or just reuse the code and need help.
+Join the [Open Food Facts slack](https://openfoodfacts.slack.com) if you'd like to contribute or just reuse the code and need help.

 ## Contributors